 Some people today treat identity as fluid, easy to change or choose.
-Whatever you “identity as” in the moment is what matters, and the rest of us are supposed to play along with your fantasy.
+Whatever you “identify as” in the moment is what matters, and the rest of us are supposed to play along.
 But identity — the answer to “who are you?” — is actually something formed over time.
 All our experiences, our personality traits, our choices build who/what you are.
 There are parts of identity that we can’t change, and if you want to change the other parts it requires hard work and a fundamental shift in how we think and behave.

 The word “fundamental” comes from the same root as “foundation” (Latin fundare “to found/lay a base for”).
 Many of our foundations are laid when we’re young.
 We ask questions like “Who am I?” and “What do I value?” and we figure out answers that stick with us as we grow.
 We might not be using those words, but nevertheless we pick up things that become part of our identities and create the lenses through which we see the world.